Mari Hoffman: Conquering the Pacific Crest Trai

 Help Mari honor her Mom by raising funds for early detection ovarian cancer research!

 Tina’s Wish is thrilled to support Mari Hoffman as she embarks on a courageous journey of hiking the Pacific Crest Trail to honor her mother, who lost her fight with Ovarian Cancer last year.
 Mari will be hiking 2,650 miles from the border of Mexico to the border of Canada, and will be fundraising for Tina’s Wish every step of the way.
-Mari begins her journey Friday, May 10th.
+Mari began her journey Friday, May 10th and is currently 1,000+ miles in.

 Mari on the Map: